 Sometimes simplicity is everything.
 Holiday table settings are no different.
 Monochromatic color schemes are trending this year, and choosing varying tones of the same color can make creatively decking your table easier than ever.

-Depending on the tone you want to set, you could choose a traditional red or green color scheme.
-Or go with more simple, muted colors like snowy white and champagne to set off your table design.
+You could choose a traditional red or green color scheme, or go with simple, muted colors like snowy white and champagne to set off your table design.
 White Christmas trees make great table toppers and can be worked into a variety of holiday centerpieces.

 Choosing one color around which to work your design makes your job easier.
 It also adds sophistication and class to both formal and informal gatherings.
 Online sources provide a wealth of inspiration for holiday table settings, so take some time to explore and collect the ideas that work best for you.

-Everything from folding your dinner napkins into fun holiday shapes to creatively working a festive centerpiece into your setting can make your table more unique, adding those finishing touches that make your party stand out from the rest.
+Everything from folding your dinner napkins into fun holiday shapes to creatively working a festive centerpiece into your setting can make your table and party stand out from the rest.

 Music and Mood